 Echocardiography is a noninvasive instrument used to investigate VSDs that accurately differentiates between the structures of the heart along with any abnormalities.
-Echo (as it is simply called) will determine the presence of increased pressure of the pulmonary artery, an impediment to right ventricular flow, deficiency of the aortic valve, and deformation of the valve operation.
+Echo (as it is simply called) will determine the presence of increased pressure in the pulmonary artery, an impediment to right ventricular flow, deficiency of the aortic valve, and deformation of the valve operation.
 If transthoracic echocardiography does not allow the production of quality images to determine the cardiac anatomy as outlined above, a transesophageal echo can be carried out.
-Shunts and other defects that are difficult to define with 2-D echocardiography are more accurate and visualized with 3-D imaging.
+Shunts and other defects that are difficult to define with 2-D echocardiography are more accurate and can be visualized with 3-D imaging.

 Magnetic Resonance Imaging

 Magnetic resonance imaging is becoming common in the evaluation of previously mentioned parameters and in the identification of the level of the left-to-right shunt.

 It is possible to use magnetic resonance imaging to define the type of VSDs in patients with accompanied complex lesions.

 Catheterization offers precise parameters for the resistance offered by pulmonary vasculature, pulmonary reactivity, and quantity of shunting.
 It can also help in determining the reaction of the above to pulmonary vasodilators, so as to guide management.
 The site of the VSD, as well as the amount and grade of aortic inadequacy, can be determined by angiography.

 The following are the related general differential diagnosis: